American Indian Science and Engineering Society (AISES)

 Advisors: Dr. Dolores Delgado Bernal, Dr. Sonya Maria Aleman, Dr. Susie Shannon Porter

-Pacific Islander Student Association (PISA)
+Pacific Islanders Student Association (PISA)

 The Pacific Islander Student Association (PISA) is an organization created for Pacific Islander and underrepresented students to aid in the enhancement of their academic, mental, personal, and social progression.
 PISA seeks to provide a space for its members to articulate their experiences and share their individual cultures with each other and the larger university and community populations.
 Which in turn, will serve as an avenue to promote and establish cultural solidarity, diversity, tolerance, and respect.
 PISA believes that advocating and focusing on the empowerment of students will become the catalyst for building future leaders in our respective communities.